dpshenoy/docker-basics/dat-sci-demo.md

 ...
 ```

 Run a container off each image.
 Inside each container the app will run on port 5000, the default port number used by Flask.
-Map host VM port number 5001 to container port 5000 for the `svc` model version of the app and to container port 5002 for the `lin_svc` model version of the app.
+Map host VM port number 5001 to container port 5000 for the `svc` model version of the app.
+Map host VM port number 5002 to container port 5000 for the `lin_svc` model version of the app.
 This way we can run both versions at the same time and compare their predictions for the test point:
 ```
 root@docker-s-1vcpu-1gb-sfo2-01:~/docker-basics/dat-sci-demo# docker run --rm -d -p 5001:5000 --name iris_svc iris:svc
 root@docker-s-1vcpu-1gb-sfo2-01:~/docker-basics/dat-sci-demo# docker run --rm -d -p 5002:5000 --name iris_lin_svc iris:lin_svc